Canon EOS R

 What qualities do aspiring photographers need in order to be as successful as you are?

 "Consistency in every aspect: your image as a person and as a brand; your behaviour, physical and virtual; and your work and processes.
 Put simply, it equates to trust.
 This consistency requires a thorough approach, discipline and self-determination; and I'd like to put the most emphasis on self-determination.
-Your motivation mustn't be financial, for accolades, due to peer pressure, or to out-do others, because then you're driven by someone else and not by your core values.
+Your motivation mustn't be purely financial, or for accolades due to peer pressure, or to out-do others, because then you're driven by someone else and not by your core values.
 You must love photography, you must love what you do and understand why you're doing it, otherwise it'll unravel very quickly."

 "The advice I'd love to have had at the start was to have complete faith in my instincts and my vision, which ultimately determined the trajectory of our brand.
 It was a high-risk strategy for us, so it's natural to have doubts, but our instincts have proven to be reliable.
 Trusting in my vision from day one meant that I needn't have concerned myself with being accepted by my contemporaries or what they were producing, as this could easily lead one to produce derivative work.
 The goal is to try to be definitive: this can only happen by looking within, not without."